sccn/neuroscanio/README.md

 # Version history

+Version 1.4 update
+- fix readneurolocs as it was importing an additional empty column

 Version 1.3 update
 - loadcnt can now read events for files larger than 1Gb.
 Contribution from edauer1 on Github.